 For CAT 1: Migration Narratives, in addition to thinking about how they view the current campus climate, they also responded to the fourth chapter of Angela Kong's dissertation, "Re-examining Diversity Policy at University of California, San Diego: The Racial Politics of Asian Americans".

-Below are a selection of submissions that were included in a physical exhibit from February 1 - March 31, 2017.
-Browse all submissions at the following link: All submissions
+Below are a selection of submissions that were included in a physical exhibit from February 1 - March 31, 2017, or Browse all submissions